Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-ValueSpecification+ shortLabel  :Identifier [0..1]TextValueSpecification+ value  :VerbatimStringRecordValueSpecificationArrayValueSpecificationConstantReferenceARElementConstantSpecificationNumericalValueSpecification«atpVariation»+ value  :NumericalReferenceValueSpecificationAtpPrototypeDataPrototypeApplicationValueSpecification+ category  :Identifier«atpVariation» Tags:vh.latestBindingTime = preCompileTimeNumericalRuleBasedValueSpecificationApplicationRuleBasedValueSpecification+ category  :IdentifierAbstractRuleBasedValueSpecification«atpVariation»+element1..*{ordered}+valueSpec1«atpVariation»+field1..*{ordered}+constant1+referenceValue1Software Component Template
+ValueSpecification+ shortLabel  :Identifier [0..1]TextValueSpecification+ value  :VerbatimStringRecordValueSpecificationArrayValueSpecificationConstantReferenceARElementConstantSpecificationNumericalValueSpecification«atpVariation»+ value  :NumericalReferenceValueSpecificationAtpPrototypeDataPrototypeApplicationValueSpecification+ category  :Identifier«atpVariation» Tags:vh.latestBindingTime = preCompileTimeNumericalRuleBasedValueSpecificationApplicationRuleBasedValueSpecification+ category  :IdentifierAbstractRuleBasedValueSpecification«atpVariation»+element1..*{ordered}+valueSpec1«atpVariation»+field1..*{ordered}+constant1+referenceValue1
-AUTOSAR Release 4.2.2

 str_1284] says that the deﬁnition of labels for enumeration values is the only use case for TextValueSpecification.